 coming sooner… and later.

-As it happens, Siena is one of my favourite Italian destinations, and it is regularly on the tourist trail.
+POSTPONED: Siena is one of my favourite Italian destinations, and it is regularly on the tourist trail.
 However, people often only go for the day, thus failing to get to know this wonderful city properly – so how would four days suit you?
-Tier 4 and COVID variant allowing, I’ll be taking a trip to Siena with Art History Abroad from 1-4 February.
-We will look at the work of Duccio and the Lorenzetti brothers in particular, visiting the Cathedral and its associated buildings, as well exploring the Palazzo Publico, the most important churches, and the winding medieval streets.
+Lockdown and COVID variant allowing, I’ll be taking a trip to Siena with Art History Abroad from 11-14 May – these are the ‘postponed’ dates, as we were supposed to be going in February… We will look at the work of Duccio and the Lorenzetti brothers in particular, visiting the Cathedral and its associated buildings, as well exploring the Palazzo Publico, the most important churches, and the winding medieval streets.
 We will also learn about medieval painting techniques at a hands-on workshop with Marco Caratelli.

-As things stand, the possibility of going to Stockholm next May seems more than likely.
+And sadly, the possibility of going to Stockholm next May has also been postponed, but we hope to have new dates very soon.
 We were due to go last June, but we were in lockdown.
-We then went in November. and locked down immediately after.
+We then went in November, and locked down immediately after.
 The Swedes never did, and still haven’t, although they did close most of their museums just before we arrived, which was… a challenge that I enjoyed overcoming!
-Everything is planned for next May, although there will be a few final edits.
-20-23 May: Stockholm, with Art History Abroad
+Everything was planned for May, although now we are waiting to hear what happens next… However, you can see the schedule here: Stockholm, with Art History Abroad